National Mustard Museum

 The museum opened its doors in Mount Horeb, Wisconsin, on April 6, 1992.
 It moved across the street to a larger site in October 2000.
 In November 2009, the museum moved to Middleton and changed its name to the present one.

 Admission is free of charge, and the museum is open between 10 a.m. and 5 p.m., though it is closed on Easter, Thanksgiving, Christmas, and New Year's Day.

 The museum's gift shop occupies about half of its floor space and offers free tasting of mustard samples from a refrigerated case containing scores of varieties; the museum also operates a mail-order mustard business.

 Among the displays are sweet hot mustards, fruit mustards, hot pepper mustards, horseradish mustards, and spirit mustards.
 The collection includes a large variety of French and English mixes, but many other countries are also represented.

 In 2002, the museum was showcased on the Food Network television series Unwrapped.
-The museum and its curator have also been featured on National Public Radio's Morning Edition broadcast of July 29, 2010, and Weekend Edition Saturday on February 18, 1995 (when it was located in Mount Horeb).
+The museum and its curator have also been featured on National Public Radio's Morning Edition broadcast of July 29, 2010, Weekend Edition Saturday on February 18, 1995 (when it was located in Mount Horeb), and CBS News Sunday Morning on July 6, 2025.